cemreefe/SimplyMarkdown/README.md

 % <directory>`
 ```
 SimplyMarkdown will render a list of links to all files under that directory.
 You can see an example usage in the `blog.md` file in `example/input/blog`.

+## Github Pages Integration

+Using MarkdownBlogger with github pages is very simple.

+1. If you have a website on your github pages repository `<username>/<username>.github.io`, checkout into a new branch and push it there as a backup.
+1. Create a new branch on your github pages repository `<username>/<username>.github.io`, named `source`
+1. Delete everything in your branch `source`, add the [worklfow](/workflow/render.yaml) into a new directory `.github/workflows`
+1. Create a folder in your `source` branch, let's call it `./source`, this is going to act as the root of your markdown directory
+1. Populate your markdown directory as needed. **To see an example check out [my personal website](https://github.com/cemreefe/cemreefe.github.io)**.
+1. When you push to your source branch, the workflow will trigger, clear out your `main` branch, and populate it with the rendered MarkdownBlogger website based on your source files